Commerce Bancorp: Business model

 Commerce Bank's business model generated what some called a cult following in the areas where they had stores.
 Commerce offered its customers merchandising giveaways such as coffee mugs, pens and pencils; in 2006 alone, the locations gave out 28 million free pens.

-It was called Mc-Bank because Vernon Hill used his knowledge of the fast food chains he owned and applied it to the banking industry.

 This model was described in the case study HBS 9-603-080 from Harvard Business School, published in 2002.

 Commerce had high expenses, leading to less profit than its competitors: In 2004, “stratospheric” capital expenditures resulted in a net income per employee of $25,000, compared to $135,000 per employee for another fast-growing bank in the same region.
 Operating profit margin declined to 16 percent in 2006 from 26 percent in 2004.
 An example of such high costs: To enter New York City’s Chinatown market, the company likely spent $306,790 on gifts of rice cookers for fourteen thousand new accounts opened for as little as $250.

 Commerce had the lowest deposit rates in each of the local markets it served.
 But Commerce choosing to be “worst in class on some service dimensions,” including “dismal deposit rates,” generated additional capital for funding extended business hours and in-depth customer service, and free checking accounts “in exchange for little or no interest.”

 Commerce’s Penny Arcade coin-counting deposit machines could be used without charge even by noncustomers, and raised funds for medical research and hurricane relief.
 Later, some were retired by successor TD Bank in 2016 “in the wake of lawsuits claiming that the machines were short-changing customers.